 A Taste of Southern Germany

 Bavaria’s hearty cuisine has its own special flavour.
 It’s famous for superb wine and beer that’s red or has a hint of bacon.
 Sausages come in all sizes, some with a little spice, some with a blue tinge.
 Locals have their own version of macaroni cheese and serve delicious cakes in doorstep slices.
-Centuries-old recipes have been perfected in towns that are even older; and you won’t be disappointed with the medieval delights and timber-framed houses you’ll find, as we explore some of the finest towns in Southern Germany.
+Centuries-old recipes have been perfected in towns that are even older; and you won’t be disappointed with the medieval delights and timber-framed towns you’ll find on this holiday.

 - Guided walking tours of Nuremberg, Rothenburg, Würzburg and Bamberg